ArrowM/Queue-Bot/README.md

 `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/move` - Move a user to a new position in a queue
 `/next` - Pull from a text queue
-`/pullnum` - Get / Set # of users to pull when manually pulling from a voice queue
+`/pullnum` - Set the default # of users to pull when autopull is off or when using the `/next` command
 `/queues` - Add / delete / display queues
 `/roles` - Enable or disable `In Queue: ...` roles
 `/scheduleclear` - Clear queues on a schedule